rezmansouri/mlp_cnn_from_scratch/report.md

 - Implemented both MLP and CNN architectures from scratch in NumPy.
 - Derived and implemented full forward and backward propagation manually.
 - Designed a full training and evaluation pipeline.
+- Found best hyperparameters (`hidden_size` for MLP and `kernel_size` for CNN) during evaluation of our models.
 - Gained practical experience debugging gradient flow in neural nets.

 ### 4.2 Team Contributions

 This project was a team effort by three members:

-- **Reza Mansouri**: Developed the convolutional operation and CNN backpropagation logic.
+- **Reza Mansouri**: Implemented the CNN architecture, developed the vectorized convolution and backpropagation, and trained CNN models.
-- **Pranjal Patil**: Implemented the MLP architecture and trained both models.
+- **Pranjal Patil**: Implemented the MLP architecture, designed the MLP training loop, and handled saving/loading parameters.
-- **Ven Mendelssohn**: Wrote the training/evaluation scripts and composed the final report.
+- **Ven Mendelssohn**: Integrated training/evaluation pipelines, generated plots, and wrote and organized the final project report.

 All members contributed to testing, debugging, and system integration.